mochamadhaikal/nodejs-api-project-folder-structure/README.md

 Hello World! this is my version of nodejs api project folder structure

-Thanks for coming to my repo.
+Thanks for coming to my repo.<br>
 Thanks also to Rahma for making me fall in love.

+## PRE REQUISITE

+1. node js >= v16
+2. version control using npm, yarn (recommended), or pnpm
+3. database using mysql, postgresql (recommended)

 ## Add your files